hidsh/uso-duino/README.md

 ## IDE setting

+Before everything, You have to get it properly if you have never installed serial port driver into your PC (e.g. [FTDI](http://www.ftdichip.com/Drivers/VCP.htm)).

 You can download Arduino IDE from [here](http://arduino.cc/en/Guide/HomePage).

 - Tools / board: Arduino Diecimila, Duemilanove, or Nano w/ ATmega168 8MHz